lovehifi/lmsbub9/README.md

 >
 >
 ---------------
-2./ WinSCP edit config (or nano edit): /srv/http/bub/config.inc.php Change username, pass, URL server (Your Nas, Server...) in this file:
+2./ WinSCP edit config (or nano edit) to change config:
 >
 Change username, password, and connect URL (Your Nas, Server... like http://yourserver:58050) in this file:
 > /srv/http/bub/config.inc.php